coverclock/com-diag-codex/README.md

 under Raspbian "jessie" on the Raspberry Pi 2 and 3), and BoringSSL 1.1.0 (Google's fork of OpenSSL 1.1.0).

-The Codex renegotiation feature in Codex only works under OpenSSL 1.0.2.
-(It's of questionable value anyway, but it was an educational exercise.)
+The Codex handshake (renegotiation) feature in Codex only works under OpenSSL 1.0.2.
+It's of questionable value anyway, but it was an enlightening exercise.
+The Codex handshake unit test however remains very useful since it only attempts a renegotiation if either end, client or server, receives a hangup signal (```SIGHUP```).

 I have run all the unit tests on an x86_64 Ubuntu "xenial" system, and on both a Raspberry Pi 2 (ARM 32-bit) and 3 (ARM 64-bit) running Raspbian